morhendos/tenis-del-parque/docs/PLAYER_MATCH_IMPROVEMENTS.md

 ### 2. Updated Standings API (`/app/api/leagues/[league]/standings/route.js`)

+**Major Changes**:
-**Major Change**: Now calculates points from matches instead of reading from database
+- Now calculates points from matches instead of reading from database
 - Fetches all completed matches for the league/season
 - Uses `match.calculatePoints()` to get points for each match
 - Aggregates points for each player
 - No longer relies on `player.stats.totalPoints`
+- **NEW: Sorts by player status first**
+  - Active players appear at the top
+  - Inactive/pending players appear below
+  - Within each status group, players are sorted by points

+Sorting priority:
+1. Player status (active → confirmed → pending → inactive)
+2. Total points (calculated from matches)
+3. Sets won
+4. Games won
+5. Alphabetical by name

 ### 3. Fixed Player Result Submission API (`/api/player/matches/result/route.js`)